drajaram614/Network-Security-Labs/TLS.md

 **Difference between HMAC and a Digital Signature**
    - **Answer:**
-     - B. Digital Signature uses asymmetric keys whereas HMAC uses symmetric keys.
+     - Digital Signature uses asymmetric keys whereas HMAC uses symmetric keys.
-     - C. Digital Signatures can be used without first sharing a secret key.
+     - Digital Signatures can be used without first sharing a secret key.

 **Certificate Transparency**
    - **Answer:**
-     - A. It provides an open framework for monitoring and auditing SSL certificates.
+     - It provides an open framework for monitoring and auditing SSL certificates.
-     - B. It aims to remedy certificate-based threats by making the issuance and existence of SSL certificates open to scrutiny by domain owners, CAs, and domain users.
+     - It aims to remedy certificate-based threats by making the issuance and existence of SSL certificates open to scrutiny by domain owners, CAs, and domain users.
-     - C. It aims to protect users from being fooled by certificates that were mistakenly or maliciously issued.
+     - It aims to protect users from being fooled by certificates that were mistakenly or maliciously issued.

 **Field Determining What Websites Certificate Can Be Used For**
-   - **Answer:** D. Subject Alternative Name Extension
+   - **Answer:** Subject Alternative Name Extension

 **Field Specifying CA or End Entity**
-   - **Answer:** D. Basic Constraints: CA Extension
+   - **Answer:** Basic Constraints: CA Extension

 **Field Specifying CRL Location**
-   - **Answer:** C. CRL Distribution Points Extension
+   - **Answer:** CRL Distribution Points Extension

 **What is a Certificate Revocation List (CRL)?**
-   - **Answer:** A. A list of certificates that have been revoked by the issuing CA before their actual expiration date.
+   - **Answer:** A list of certificates that have been revoked by the issuing CA before their actual expiration date.

 **Issuer CN Same as Field in Intermediary CA’s Certificate**
-   - **Answer:** A. Subject Alternative Name Extension
+   - **Answer:** Subject Alternative Name Extension

 **Messages Hashed in the Finished Message**
-   - **Answer:** C. All prior handshake messages
+   - **Answer:** All prior handshake messages

 **True Statements about Subject Alternative Name (SAN)**
    - **Answer:** (Choose all that apply, based on specific statements provided in your course material.)